 - Advertising services

 - Airline travel

 - Audit and accounting services

 - Freight and food transport services

 - IT & website consulting and maintenance

 - Legal services

 - Media services

 - Office lease and other accommodation

-- Warehousing and storage services

 (I) Revenue Recognition of Government Grants

 Government Grants can be granted to Foodbank Australia with conditions attached or for specific purposes.
 These granted are called 'reciprocal transfers'.
 If no conditions and no specific purposes are attached, they are called 'non-reciprocal' transfers.